tendermint/tendermint/docs/tutorials/go-built-in.md

 Now that we have the basic functionality of our application in place, let's put it all together inside of our main.go file.

-Add the following code to your `main.go` file:
+Change the contents of your`main.go` file to the following.

 ```go